guardian/raspberry-pi-dashboards/README.md

 # Raspberry Pi Dashboards

-There are a few of these around the office - a Raspberry Pi hooked up to a spare monitor, showing useful information to the team, but there can be a few hiccups getting them going, here's a guide you might find useful.
+There are a few Raspberry Pi dashboards (a.k.a 'radiators') around the office - a Raspberry Pi hooked up to a spare monitor, showing useful information to the team, but there can be a few hiccups getting them going, here's a guide you might find useful.

 ## Setting up the Raspbian operating system

+There any many custom operating systems for the Raspberry Pi, including [FullPageOS](https://github.com/guysoft/FullPageOS) (sadly currently distributed over insecure HTTP) which are tuned for dashboard/kiosk use, but as it turns out these days the default [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) operating system can work well as a dashboard (mostly because of Chromium support for 'kiosk mode').

 ### Getting on to the network